F. F. Fox'SFox of ALAPAHA BLUE BLOOD BULLDOGS

 ~ Preserving An Ancient Breed of True Grazing Pig~

-(Pasture Raised - Antibiotic and Hormone free)
+(Pasture Raised - Antibiotic, Vaccination and Hormone free)

 Meishan